AkshayDani91/Machine_Learning_Projects/README.md

 # Machine_Learning_Projects
-A list of Machine Learning Projects Completed till now.
+A list of Completed Machine Learning Projects.